kattx711/kattx711.github.io/_projects/Himalaya.md

 ## Fold Slip and Kinematic Balance

-Based on CoInterFaultFold2D ([Meade, GitHub](https://github.com/brendanjmeade/CoInterFaultFold2D/)),
-the idea of thin-skinned deformation is that a fold acts as a kinematic hinge above a fault-bend ramp.
-As slip propagates along the ramp, the fold accommodates excess horizontal shortening while maintaining vertical continuity of material.
-In this sense, the fold lifts the overlying sedimentary mass, converting horizontal motion into vertical uplift.
+Based on CoInterFaultFold2D ([Meade, GitHub](https://github.com/brendanjmeade/CoInterFaultFold2D/)), thin-skinned deformation can be viewed as a fold acting as a kinematic hinge above a fault-bend ramp.
+As the ramp slips, the fold accommodates excess horizontal shortening while maintaining vertical continuity, lifting the overlying sedimentary mass and converting horizontal motion into vertical uplift.

-In a flat–ramp–flat geometry, the ramp behaves as a dipping thrust fault, while the fold represents the bisector surface connecting the ramp to the overlying horizontal flat.
-Together, they form a simple kinematic wedge.
-As the ramp transfers slip upward, the fold redistributes it to maintain a continuous topographic surface.
-Each fault segment contributes a vertical component of slip rate given by
+In a flat–ramp–flat geometry, the ramp behaves as a dipping thrust fault, and the fold defines the bisector surface connecting the ramp to the overlying flat.
+Together they form a simple kinematic wedge.
+The ramp transfers slip upward, the fold redistributes it to maintain a continuous topographic surface.
+Each segment contributes a vertical component of slip rate:

 $$
 \begin{aligned}